lionelsamrat10/lionelsamrat10/README.md

 - 🧑🏻‍💻 Open to Software Engineering roles | Grad of 2021.

-- ✌🏻 I am from Jalpaiguri Government Enginnering College.
+- ✌🏻 I am from Jalpaiguri Government Enginnering College(Department Of Information Technology).

 - 🌱 I’m currently learning everything of Full Stack Development as of now🤣